typelevel/doobie/modules/docs/src/main/mdoc/docs/10-Logging.md

     .unsafeRunSync()
 ```

-#### Using your effect system
+You can find the `label` in the LogEvent.

-Since this effect runs in your chosen output monad, you have the ability to interact with the corresponding runtime system.
+### Passing additional context to your LogHandlerM

-As an example of this capability, below we will use `IOLocal` to pass tracing information to the LogHandler
+You can use cats-effect's `IOLocal` to pass additional context to the LogHandlerM (e.g. tracing context), as the following example shows:

 ```scala mdoc
 import cats.effect.{IOLocal, Ref}